Shahida1304/weather_app/README.md

 MySQL (for database handling)

-5)How It Works
+**How It Works**

-The user enters a city name in the dashboard.
+-The user enters a city name in the dashboard.

-The app fetches current weather, forecast, and pollution data using APIs.
+-The app fetches current weather, forecast, and pollution data using APIs.

-Data is displayed in a clean and interactive format.
+-Data is displayed in a clean and interactive format.

-Queries are stored in a database for history tracking.
+-Queries are stored in a database for history tracking.

-Users can view, edit, or delete stored weather queries.
+-Users can view, edit, or delete stored weather queries.

+**Future Enhancements**

+-Add user authentication for personalized dashboards.